oskitone/higher_lower/assembly_guide/docs/power-up.md

 ## Test

-Add the batteries back.
+Add the batteries back into the battery holder.
 Toggling **SW1** should now light one color of the LED!
-Yes, it is bright!!
 Power off before continuing soldering.

 TODO: picture